reasondigital/Shared-Service-Layer-Search/README.md

 ## Requirements
 Developing with this project requires that __Docker__ is installed on your system.
 You can download and install the appropriate version of the software for your operating system on [Docker's website](https://www.docker.com/get-started).

 It's possible to run this application without using Docker, but that approach is not currently officially supported by this project.
-However, you can use the [docker-compose.yml](docker-compose.yml), [docker-compose.production.yml](docker-compose.production.yml) and [associated configuration](docker) files as a reference in cases where you wish to construct and compose your own environment for the application.
+However, you can use the [docker-compose.yml](docker-compose.yml), [docker-compose.production.yml](docker-compose.production.yml) and [associated configuration](docker) files as a reference in cases where you wish to build your own environment for the application.

 ## Quick Start
 This will get a version of the application up and running with the least possible effort.
 A deep dive into adjusting the set-up and configuration can be found further into the documentation.